Best Springs to Dive in Florida

 Millions of tourists visit Florida each year in search of sunshine, sandy beaches, and kid friendly theme parks.
 Other visitors have one main activity on their mind and that is scuba diving!

 With a long, sprawling coastline, it’s natural to associate scuba diving in Florida to strictly ocean diving only, but that’s just not the case!
 If freshwater diving Florida is on your mind, you’d be going to the right place!
 With over 600 sites to explore, it’s a diver’s paradise.
-Read on to discover the best springs to dive in Florida.
+Here we share our Top 5 Best Springs to dive in Florida.

 There are actually numerous freshwater diving Florida opportunities.
 With limestone rock naturally filtering the water, giving it crystal clear visibility and a temperature of 72 degrees, it is no wonder why beginner and seasoned divers would want to check some of these incredible nature made playgrounds off of their bucket list.
 While there are over 600 freshwater springs scattered throughout central and northern Florida, here are a few freshwater diving locations for you to consider on your next trip.